 I think parents of African American children put a lot of pressure on themselves to start their child’s natural hair journey off right.
 Nowadays you’re hit with so much information regarding natural hair; it’s hard to know when and where to begin.

 The reality is, whether your child is born with a full head of hair or a few random strands - in the beginning - you really don’t have to do too much to it at all.

 Babies have very sensitive scalps and their skulls are soft and still developing.
 Pulling or tugging on the hair and using heavy products just isn’t a good idea.
 You’ll have plenty of time for that; and you’ll be wishing for the days when a little baby shampoo and a drop of oil were all you needed to set your child up for maximum hair growth.
 (Because that is really all you need.)

-Do be gentle.
 As I mentioned before, your baby’s hair and scalp are still super soft and sensitive.
 Use shampoos sparingly and lather it in gently.
-Rinse with lukewarm water; and if your baby’s hair is long enough to need detangling, use a wide toothed comb and detangle gently starting from the ends.
+Rinse with lukewarm water; and if your baby’s hair is long enough to need detangling, use a wide toothed baby comb and detangle gently starting from the ends.

 If you feel like you need to add a girly touch to your baby’s tiny fro, use a satin lined headband making sure that it’s not too tight, and that’s it’s removed once your event or picture taking is over.

 Don't panic if your child has a spot in the back that just “won’t grow.”

 It’s actually more common for newborns and infants to have a bald spot in the back then you think.
 Babies sleep on their backs a lot, and that friction can do a number on the back of a baby’s hair.